nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

 3a.
-Invalid index given to delete
+Invalid index given to edit

 > 3a1.
 TodoApp shows an error message
   Use case resumes at step 2